Hedingber/mask-detection/README.md

 [this project](https://www.kaggle.com/notadithyabhat/face-mask-detector/execution) which is trying to train a model to detect whether the people in the image are wearing mask or not.

-For the this demo we're going to use the mlrun-kit - an helm chart enabling you to use one command to install a stack of tools, all preconfigured and integrated, that enables a lot of the capabilities of MLRun, the installation instructions can be found [here](https://docs.mlrun.org/en/latest/install.html).
-After installation we will open the jupyter, create a new notebook, and use these commands to pull the code for this demo:
+For this demo we're going to use **mlrun-kit**—a helm chart enabling you to use one command to install a stack of tools, all preconfigured and integrated, that enables a lot of the capabilities of MLRun.
+The installation instructions can be found [here](https://docs.mlrun.org/en/latest/install.html).
+After installation we will open the Jupyter, create a new notebook, and use these commands to pull the code for this demo:
 ```jupyter
 import mlrun
 mlrun.load_project('./data/mask-detection', 'git://github.com/hedingber/mask-detection.git')
 ```

-To move on open the [mask detection notebook](mask_detection.ipynb) and follow the instructions there
+Then, open the [mask detection notebook](mask_detection.ipynb) and follow the instructions there.